sundeepsqa/Selenium_X/README.md

 Project Structure:

 The TestNG Automation test framework is created using Selenium, Java programming and Page Object pattern aiming to test the “Repeating Invoice” UI component.
-Framework contains Pagefactory, reusable library, test suite which is broken down into tests for Logging in, Invoice creation and Editing the Invoice.
+Framework contains Pagefactory, Reusable library, Test suite which is broken down into tests for Logging in, Invoice creation, Invoice validation and Editing the Invoice.
 -          LoginTest validates the user login functionality by logging into NZ demo site from Xero marketing site.
 -          Once logged in, CreateInvoice test validates if the user is a new user or an existing user and the functionality of navigating to Sales page, Repeating Invoice page and creating a Repeating Invoice successfully.
 -          On successful creation of a Repeating Invoice, calculations of SubTotal, GST and Total Invoice are validated.